ryouze/yt-table/README.md

 - `remove`: Remove a channel (name).
 - `exit`: Exit the program.

 The changes are saved automatically and a backup file is created in the same directory as the `subscriptions.html` file.
+Any leading or trailing whitespace in the input is removed.

 The program does not support history using the up/down arrow keys or other full terminal features.
 It is designed to be as simple as possible, because I primarily interact with the HTML table itself.